 The subsidiary office of your foreign company with permanent representation must therefore have:

 - Operational stability;

-The representative office is the fastest form of settlement on the international market of a non-resident business.
-The representative office carries out marketing, database, scientific and market research.
+The representative office is the fastest form of establishment on the international market with an activity by a non-resident non-EU entrepreneur.
+The representative office carries out marketing, database, scientific research and market activities.

 The international law firm Damiani & Damiani provides legal advice to start a business in Italy

 International Legal Firm

 Law Accountant and Attorney in Italy for how to open a company Branch, Subsidiary, Representative Office in Italy